metacpan/metacpan-cpan-extracted/distros/T/Test-Auto/README.md

 `scenario` block should contain a description of the scenario and its purpose.
 The `example` block must exist when documenting a method and should contain valid Perl code and return a value.
-The block may contain a "magic" comment in the form of `given: synopsis` or `given: example-$number $name` which if present will include the given code example(s) with the evaluation of the current block.
+The block may contain a "magic" comment in the form of `given: synopsis` or `given: example $name` which if present will include the given code example(s) with the evaluation of the current block.
 Each scenario is tested and must be recognized to exist by the main package.

 ## attributes